elixir-europe/BioHackathon/data/Improve Orphanet disease description knowledge by Phenotypic automated recognition using Monarch PhenoScrapper/README.md

 To this end, throught a dedicated pipeline we propose to text-mine data from our database and/or from elsewhere (url, text files) in order to scrap HPO terms.

-## Expected audience
----

-programmers, ontologists- Python, Web API - XML, JSON, RDF files formats.
-**Expected hacking days**: 4 days

 ## Approaches to reach goals

 1) Phenopacket-Scrapper:

-Extracts information from life-science websites and texts, generating phenopackets with the extracted information and correct external ontology references. https://github.com/monarch-initiative/phenopacket-scraper-core https://github.com/monarch-initiative/phenopacket-scraper-webapp https://github.com/monarch-initiative/phenopacket-scraper-api
+Extracts information from life-science websites and texts, generating phenopackets with the extracted information and correct external ontology references.

+https://github.com/monarch-initiative/phenopacket-scraper-core

+https://github.com/monarch-initiative/phenopacket-scraper-webapp

+https://github.com/monarch-initiative/phenopacket-scraper-api

 2) Phenomics-hippo

-This is a search browser written in React JS to provide a user interface for Phenomics backend services (Phantom) https://github.com/KCCG/phenomics-hippo
+This is a search browser written in React JS to provide a user interface for Phenomics backend services (Phantom)

+https://github.com/KCCG/phenomics-hippo

 3) MER

 MER is a tool which given any lexicon and any input text returns the list of terms recognized in the text, including their exact location (annotations).
-MER is a Named-Entity Recognition tool which given any lexicon and any input text returns the list of terms recognized in the text, including their exact location (annotations) and link entities with a given ontology http://labs.rd.ciencias.ulisboa.pt/mer/ https://github.com/lasigeBioTM/MER
+MER is a Named-Entity Recognition tool which given any lexicon and any input text returns the list of terms recognized in the text, including their exact location (annotations) and link entities with a given ontology

+http://labs.rd.ciencias.ulisboa.pt/mer/

+https://github.com/lasigeBioTM/MER

-IHP
+3) IHP

-Framework for identifying Human Phenotype entities https://github.com/lasigeBioTM/IHP
+Framework for identifying Human Phenotype entities

+https://github.com/lasigeBioTM/IHP

+## Expected audience
+---

+programmers, ontologists - Python, Web API - XML, JSON, RDF files formats.

+**Expected hacking days**: 4 days

 ## Related works and references
 ---